by Scott Mehl

 Princess Grace of Monaco

 Princess Grace of Monaco was the wife of Prince Rainier III of Monaco, and mother of the current Prince Albert II.
 She was born Grace Patricia Kelly in Philadelphia on November 12, 1929.
 She was the third of four children of John B. Kelly Sr. and Margaret Majer.
 Her siblings were Margaret (“Peggy”), John B. Jr, and Elizabeth (“Lizanne”).
 Two of her paternal uncles – Walter Kelly and George Kelly – had been vaudeville actors.
-George went on to becoming a prominent playwright, earning the Pulitzer Prize for Drama in 1926.
+George went on to become a prominent playwright, earning the Pulitzer Prize for Drama in 1926.
 He would also be instrumental in Grace’s future career.

-Grace was raised in Philadelphia, and attended Ravenhill Academy.
+Grace was raised in Philadelphia, Pennsylvania and attended Ravenhill Academy.
 She later enrolled in the American Academy of Dramatic Arts in New York City (thanks to a little help from her uncle George).
 During this time, Grace worked as a model, earning enough to pay her own tuition.
-She made her Broadway debut in 1949 in The Father, and was later cast in a television version of Sinclair Lewis’ Bethel Merriday.
+She made her Broadway debut in 1949 in The Father and was later cast in a television version of Sinclair Lewis’ Bethel Merriday.
 Appearing in over 60 television productions, Grace was soon noticed and began her film career.
 Her first film was Fourteen Hours in 1951, in a very small role.
 However, while visiting the set, Gary Cooper took notice of Grace.

 The following year, she was offered the role of Amy Fowler, co-starring with Cooper in High Noon.
 1953 brought the film Mogambo which earned Kelly her first Academy Award nomination.
 1954 saw Grace appearing in five major films – Dial M For Murder, Rear Window, The Country Girl, Green Fire, and The Bridges at Toko-Ri.
 Grace went on to win the Academy Award for Best Actress in 1954, for her role in The Country Girl.
 In 1955, she took the last of her roles with Alfred Hitchcock, starring in To Catch A Thief with Cary Grant, and her last two movies were released in 1956 – The Swan (released on Grace and Rainier’s wedding day), and High Society (released several months later).